physicsparticle/5WU7oGiwiao-stay/README.md

 * yay its fridayyy 😬
 * https://www.robertocavalli.com/en-us/women/ready-to-wear/sweatshirts/sweatshirt-with-maxi-rose-print--UKT67B-HUN48-02000.html i wouldnt have gotten this for the original price but with the sale and the fact that its fall next month ... good deal, i argue to myself
 * the restaurant i wanted to go to todayyy is in north--north jersey, like more than an hr away so maybe we're doing that or something closer
+-[ ] good didactics this morning, lots of info, i wanna rewatch this one too

 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans
 * catch up on new yorker articles